 WIN has provided humanitarian aid at times alongside its informal educational programs.
 In particular, the Renewal Food Bank was established in Bellevue, Washington in 1996 to meet the needs of the marginalized in King County resulting in the feeding of over 35,000 people.
-In keeping with WIN's goal to develop leaders, the Renewal Food Bank was established as a separate non-profit organization in 2013, and they continue to feed the hungry in King County.
-They can be reached through their website, linked above.
-Part of the mandate of the Renewal Food Bank was to provide different educational opportunities alongside food assistance to the population it served.
-Some of these opportunities included:
+In keeping with WIN's goal to develop leaders, the Renewal Food Bank was established as a separate non-profit organization in 2013.
+This organization continues to feed the hungry in King County.
+As a result of WIN'S educational emphasis the first ever food bank was established in mainland China.
+Along with its humanitarian endeavors WIN continues to provide different educational opportunities.
+Some of these opportunities over the years has included:

-For many years WIN has also supported the work of long time board member Nita Belles, who in 2016, established In Our Backyard as a separate non-profit organization to raise awareness about Human Trafficking and provide education to fight against it in the United States.
+For many years, WIN supported the work of long time board member Nita Belles.
+In 2016, In Our Backyard (IOB) was established as a separate non-profit organization.
+IOB raises awareness about Human Trafficking and provides education and legislation to fight against human trafficking it in the United States.

 WIN has a long history of developing leaders.
-During the 2008 worldwide economic collapse, WIN had the privilege of partnering with several entities to provide Re-invention forums for over 200 unemployed professionals and hurting small business owners.
-This contributed to the economic health and well-being of the community by providing much needed retraining for those most affected by the economic decline and enabled them to subsequently re-enter the market place.
+During the 2008 worldwide economic collapse, WIN had the privilege of partnering with several local entities to provide Re-invention forums for over 200 unemployed professionals and hurting small business owners.
+These forums contributed to the economic health and well-being of the community by providing much needed retraining and re-invention for those most affected by the economic decline.
+The education provided enabled them to subsequently successfully re-enter the market place.

 Since the establishment of WIN in 1996 thousands of leaders have been trained globally.